 This is especially helpful for trips that involve multiple locations such as a road trip, or an itinerary that involves several cities or islands.

-If you suddenly see that most of your location pins are gathered in one central area, you might consider spending longer in that town or region.
+If you suddenly see that most of your location pins are gathered in one central area, you might consider spending a few extra nights in that town or region, while spending less in another.

 5. You get additional contact information baked in

-One of the most genius features of Google Maps is that because Google already houses so much information about a destination, this automatically gets linked up to your location marker if it’s a place that already exists on Google (most of them are).
+One of the most genius features of Google Maps is that because Google already houses so much information about destinations around the world, this automatically gets linked up to your location marker if it’s a place that already exists on Google (most of them are).

-This makes it super easy to do things like book dinner reservations, call museums to inquire about tickets, etc and saves you the extra legwork to search for this information yourself.
+This makes it super easy to do things like book dinner reservations, call museums to inquire about tickets, etc and saves you the extra legwork of searching for this information yourself.

 6. You can use it seamlessly between devices